 The Owner (or Designate) may contact the City to inquire whether payment has been received and if the water is or has been scheduled to be turned back on.
 Either of the tenant, Owner (or Designate) must be present when the water is turned back on to ensure the water is flowing properly.

 The City must ensure that the water is flowing properly inside the premises, that there are no leaks detected or there are no plumbing issues as it relates to the water shut off process.

 If any damage or leaks occur, the City is not liable or responsible.
 The Owner is responsible for all repairs.

-The water will be turned back on once the City receives the new Owner Agreement Form - Tenant Occupancy form from the Owner (or Designate).
-The arrears of the old Tenant will be transferred to the property tax roll.
+The water will be turned back on once the City receives the new Owner/Tenant Agreement Form from the Owner (or Designate).
+The arrears of the old tenant will be transferred to the property tax roll.

 It will be transferred to the property tax roll after 30 days.